dk98174003/Meshtastic-Client/README.md

    * **Connection → Connect via USB/Serial…** — for direct cable connection
    * **Connection → Connect via Bluetooth…** — scan and pair over BLE

-8. **(Optional)** Enable Bluetooth in Windows Settings → Bluetooth & devices → “Add device” to ensure permissions.
+8. **Enable Bluetooth in Windows Settings → Bluetooth & devices → “Add device” to ensure permissions.

 The exe file is also available ready to use (you not need to install Python first).